NULabNortheastern/digitalassignmentshowcase/data_ethics/philosophy-spring2020-shorey/README.md

 # Digital and Data Ethics
 This module has been tailored for a sychronous virtual workshop during the COVID-19 pandemic.
-Follow along the [slides](https://github.com/NULabNortheastern/digitalassignmentshowcase/blob/master/data_ethics/philosophy-spring2020-shorey/slides.pdf)
+Follow along the [slides](https://github.com/NULabNortheastern/digitalassignmentshowcase/blob/master/data_ethics/philosophy-spring2020-shorey/slides.pdf) as Cara and Jeff lead the session.

 ## Individual Class Info
 PHIL 1102: Intro to Contemporary Moral issues & PHIL 1112: Debating Ethical Controversies